oddbit/.github/profile/README.md

 - **UX / UI & Brand Strategy** – connect users with clear design and purpose
 - **Workshops & Discovery** – align goals, define your MVP, and get started right

-We’re technology-agnostic and fluent in AWS, Azure, JavaScript, TypeScript, Flutter, and more.
+We are technology-agnostic and fluent in AWS, Azure, JavaScript, TypeScript, Flutter, and more.
 But above all, we speak **clarity**, **ownership**, and **commitment**.

 ---